edgedb/easy-edgedb/chapter3/index.md

   multi link places_visited -> Place;
 }
 ```

+With these changes done, let's do a migration!

 Now it's easy to make a `Country`, just do an insert and give it a name.
 We'll quickly insert `Country` objects for Hungary and Romania: